Summer College Programs for High Schoolers

 Summer Programs for “Undecided” College-bound Teens

-Wake Forest Summer Immersion Institute – while Wake Forest offers many programs focused on specific future majors, there are also ones that are more general, such as health & well-being, leadership, technology and writing for life.
+• Wake Forest Summer Immersion Institute offers a variety of programs focused on specific majors, but also provides general programs in health & well-being, leadership, technology, and writing for life.

 1. Set a Goal